Atlanta Marathon: 2020 Michelin Raceway

 Because of COVID-19 restrictions, the 2020 event was moved to Michelin Raceway and became a three-lap race known as the PNC Atlanta 10 Miler: Extreme Hills Edition because of the circuit's elevation changes.
 Runners started in multiple waves, and the circuit was marked with cones to separate the three laps.
 Runners started on pit lane and entered the course at pit exit, and ran the motorcycle layout.
 On the first two laps, runners turned right at Turn 5 instead of left, and entered the links that separate the circuit for driving schools.
 This section then turns left into the skid pad and driving school area.
 Runners then exited that section and rejoined the circuit from the driving school link past the exit of Turn 5 (about 1.16 miles of additional course) and continued on the car circuit.
 Once the runners passed the circuit's notorious Gravity Cavity section, they passed the downhill drop after the overpass and used the car Turn 12 on the first and second laps.
 On the third lap, runners ran the regular motorcycle variant through Turn 5 (skipping the driving school section) and ran the full layout before entering the motorcycle Turn 12.
 This motorcycle Turn 12 exit resulted in runners heading towards the finish line just past the start-finish line of the circuit.

+Controversies

+The 2025 Atlanta Marathon course was measured after the race to be just short of 26.1 miles due to an error after last-minute course changes.
+As a result, the course was not certified and athletes could not use their times to qualify for certain races, like the Boston Marathon.

+In 2026, the Atlanta Marathon hosted the USATF Half Marathon Championships.
+Within the last two miles of the race, the guide vehicle led the first three athletes off course, significantly altering the outcome of the race.
+USATF determined that the course was in violation of its rules, but that the results would stand.